streambased-io/streambased-demos/cases/6_all_in_one/README.md

 ## Environment

-This demo simulates a typical operational environment in Kafka, we are simulating a shopify style retail company where users host shops for their goods on our platform.
-The architecture looks like this:
+This demo simulates an operational environment in Kafka, we are simulating a shopify style retail company where users host shops for their goods on our platform.
+The demo is deployed as a single docker-compose environment comprising of:

-All of this is exists in a single docker-compose environment containing the following core Kafka services:
+Core Kafka services:

 * kafka1, zookeeper and schema-registry - The Kafka environment
 * shadowtraffic - A data generator